How to add range sliders in react native apps?

 This code builds a view component with some styling.

-The styling includes flexDirection set to row, alignItems set to center, justifyContent set to center, and a marginTop of -20 pixels.
+set to center, and a marginTop of -20 pixels.

 Inside the view component, there are three text components.
 All three text components have a color of #DBDBDB and the last text component has a fontSize of 20 pixels.

-The text components display values from an array called value.values.
+The text components display values from an array called value.values

 The first text component displays the first value mentioned in the array, the second text component displays a hyphen, and the last or third text component displays the second value specified in the array.